Want the full benefits of CBD? You want “full spectrum hemp extract.”

 2. Best USDA-Certified Organic *AND* Certified Glyphosate-Free: RE Botanicals Full Spectrum Tincture (2500 mg)Price: $129.99Pros:

 - USDA-certified organic full-spectrum CBD tincture

-- RE Botanicals also practices regenerative agriculture, and donates portion of profits to support regenerative agriculture elsewhere
+- RE Botanicals donates a portion of profits to support regenerative agriculture

 - Batch-specific test results are easily accessible online